Toronto Arts Foundation Resiliency Fund

 PURPOSE

-Q: Why has Toronto Arts Foundation launched the Resiliency Fund to provide support for artists and arts workers?
+Q: Why did Toronto Arts Foundation launch the Resiliency Fund to provide support for artists and arts workers?

-A: Stats Canada has documented greater losses in the arts sector than almost any other, with four mandated closures of arts venues in Toronto since the beginning of the pandemic.
-Although Canada’s overall labour force has now rebounded to pre-pandemic levels, this is not yet the case for self-employed artists.
-Artists still need our help.
+A: Stats Canada documented greater losses in the arts sector than almost any other, with four mandated closures of arts venues in Toronto between 2020 - 2022.
+Although Canada’s overall labour force rebounded to pre-pandemic levels in 2022, this was not the case for self-employed artists.
+Artists still needed our help.

-Q: What’s the structure of the Fund?
-How does it work?
+Q: What was the structure of the Fund?
+How did it work?

-Eligible organizations will be asked to fill out a short application form.
+Eligible organizations were asked to fill out a short application form.

 ELIGIBILITY

-Q: Why is the Fund only open to organizations?
+Q: Why was the Fund only open to organizations?

-A: By directing support to arts charities for expenditure on artists/arts worker fees, the Arts Resiliency Fund aims to improve the lives of Toronto’s artists.
+A: By directing support to arts charities for expenditure on artists/arts worker fees, the Arts Resiliency Fund aimed to improve the lives of Toronto’s artists.
 Arts organizations are a large employer of artists and production personnel.
-The Fund also intends to offer some increased stability to organizations affected by potential pandemic closures.
+The Fund also intended to offer some increased stability to organizations affected by potential pandemic closures.

 Q: Why not give directly to individual artists?